 Research interests + projects

 Artificial Photosynthesis & Solar Fuels: Artificial photosynthesis involves capturing energy from the sun and storing it in the form of chemical fuels.
-The focus of this research is to create engineered solar fuel generators for the photocatalytic production of hydrogen, a leading candidate for the fuel of the future.
-Our team develops photoelectrochemical cells and multifunctional photocatalysts activated by solar and ultraviolet radiation for hydrogen generation by water splitting and carbon dioxide conversion.
-Our target is to create sustainable ways of producing solar fuels by utilizing earth-abundant materials and cost-effective processes.
+The focus of this research is to create engineered solar fuel generators for the photocatalytic production of hydrogen and value-added chemicals.
+We design photoelectrochemical cells and multifunctional photocatalysts for fuel generation by water splitting and carbon dioxide conversion.

-Computational Modeling of Chemical and Biological Systems: Computational fluid dynamics (CFD) plays a significant role in the study of chemical and biological systems and various phenomena happening within these systems.
-This research program focuses on combining fundamental physical models with CFD to develop chemical and biological reactor performance models for virtual prototyping and design optimization.
-We also perform experimental analysis, including laser-based imaging techniques, for model evaluation.
-The optical diagnostic methods utilized include particle image velocimetry (PIV) and planar laser-induced fluorescence (PLIF).
-The results of this research are applied to advance the design of new reactors.
+Computational Modeling of Chemical & Biological Systems: Computational fluid dynamics (CFD) plays a significant role in the study of chemical and biological systems.
+We integrate fundamental physical models with CFD to create chemical and biological reactor performance models for virtual prototyping and design optimization.

 Selected publications + presentations